0x6b/libsoratun/README.md

 # libsoratun

 The C library allows you to embed Soracom Arc connectivity into your own program.
-You can sent a message to the unified endpoint, with Soracom Arc, entirely from userspace (no root privilege is required).
+You can send a message to the unified endpoint, with Soracom Arc, entirely from userspace (no root privilege is required).

 ## Tested Setup